4neesh/DevBlog/src/blogInProgress/052_JavaEngine.md

 <p>
 Before Java code is processed by the Java engine, it is first compiled with the Java compiler.
 The Java compiler will first inspect the code to ensure it can be processed by the Java engine.
 Code inspection includes checking for TypeErrors
 (such as passing in the incorrect parameter to a method) and Syntax errors.
-Compile errors are usually captured with a modern IDE as it monitors for compile errors as code is written.
+Compile errors are usually captured with a modern IDE such as IntelliJ or Eclipse as it actively analyses code as it is written for compile errors.
 </p>
 <p>
 The Java compiler is later used to convert the high-level Java programming language code into a lower level 'bytecode' that is similar to machine code;